 You are doing the best you can, by creating a safe space for them, with no expectation or judgement, to share with you if they feel comfortable, or just to sit next to you if they feel that life is getting a bit much.

-I coped unconsciously through developing outside interests and friendships away from school which was the epitome of what I hated.
+I coped unconsciously through developing outside interests and friendships away from school, away from the challenges which contributed to my anxiety.

 My resilience was the stability at home, and even though I never spoke to my parents about what was happening, they always encouraged and supported me to get involved with other things, no matter how short lived.